Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 July

-The Cropover celebrations start with the Opening Gala held in Queen’s Park, Bridgetown.
+The Cropover celebrations start with the Opening Gala in Queen’s Park, Bridgetown.
 Pic-o-de-crop semi-finals happen in the middle of the month, with the finals the following week.

-The last Saturday of the month is Foreday Morning, a big street party held in Independence Square from midnight to sunrise.
+The last Saturday of the month is Foreday Morning, a giant street party held in Independence Square from midnight to sunrise.
 The following day is Bridgetown Market, a favorite Bajan tradition over the Cropover season.

 This is the most prominent street fair of the year, where a significant part of the Spring Garden Highway is shut down to motor vehicles and opened up to pedestrians and local artisans peddling their fayre.
 Local crafts and food are in no short supply at the Bridgetown market; it’s just one big “lime.”